Purity of critical cohomology and Kac's conjecture: Introduction

-The idea of relating polynomials arising in positivity conjectures to weight polynomials of mixed Hodge structures is utilised also in \cite{Efi11} where the coefficients arising in quantum cluster mutation are related to the weight polynomials of the critical cohomology of spaces of framed representations.
+The idea of relating polynomials arising in positivity conjectures to weight polynomials of mixed Hodge structures from Donaldson--Thomas theory is utilised also in \cite{Efi11}, where the coefficients arising in quantum cluster mutation are related to the coefficients in a particular Donaldson--Thomas (henceforth DT) partition function.
 This connection was exploited in \cite{DMSS13} to prove the quantum cluster positivity conjecture for quivers admitting a nondegenerate quasihomogeneous potential.
-There is however an important difference between that work and this, which is explained in terms of the difference between `DT invariants' and the coefficients occurring in DT partition functions.
-That difference is easiest to explain in the case of the stacky partition function of all representations, without any stability condition or framing, which, happily for us, is the only case we need to consider in this paper.
-In this case, given a quiver with potential $(Q',W')$ we form the partition function
+There is, however, an important difference between that work and this, which is explained in terms of the difference between DT/BPS invariants and the coefficients of DT partition functions, which we now explain.